ericlyon/FFTease3.0-MaxMSP/README.md

 The default Pd audio buffer settings for both I/O vector size and signal vector size will work fine for FFT sizes up to around 4096 or so.
-For larger FFT sizes, adjusting the Pd signal vector size and I/O vector size upward can dramatically improve performance.
+For larger FFT sizes, adjusting the signal vector size and I/O vector size upward can dramatically improve performance.
 With larger FFT sizes, the reported CPU load may fluctuate.
 This is because a large FFT is being performed only once for several vectors worth of samples.
 The